SoftwareAG/c8y-docs/content/edge-k8s/installing-edge-on-k8-bundle/install-operator.md

 layout: redirect
 ---

 A Helm chart is available for installing the Edge Operator.
-To begin, create a new **single node** Kubernetes cluster with the Kubernetes distribution of your choice, and configure `kubectl` to use that cluster.
-See the [prerequisites](/edge-k8s/installing-edge-on-k8/#prerequisites) section for the supported Kubernetes distributions and versions.
+To begin, create a new single-node Kubernetes cluster with the Kubernetes distribution of your choice, and configure `kubectl` to use that cluster.
+See [Prerequisites](/edge-k8s/installing-edge-on-k8/#prerequisites) for the supported Kubernetes distributions and versions.

 {{< c8y-admon-info >}}
 To use the Helm charts, you need to install Helm v3.
 Refer to [Installing Helm](https://helm.sh/docs/intro/install/) for the installation instructions.